Monday, 3 December 2018

 In film criticism, auteur theory holds that a director's film reflects the director's personal creative vision, as if they were the primary "auteur" (the French word for "author").

-In law, the film is treated as a work of art, and the auteur, as the creator of the film, is the original copyright holder.
+In law, the film is treated as the work of auteur, as the creator of the film, is the original copyright holder.
 Under European Union law, the film director is considered the author or one of the authors of a film, largely as a result of the influence of auteur theory.

 Its Origin Auteur theory draws on the work of a group of cinema enthusiasts and argued that films should reflect a director's personal vision.